worthpointlabs/terratest/README.md

 ### Timeouts and logging

-Go's package testing has a default timeout of 10 minutes, after which it forcibly kills your tests—even your cleanup code won't run!.
+Go's package testing has a default timeout of 10 minutes, after which it forcibly kills your tests—even your cleanup code won't run!
 It's not uncommon for infrastructure tests to take longer than 10 minutes, so you'll almost always want to increase the timeout by using the `-timeout` option, which takes a `go` duration string (e.g `10m` for 10 minutes or `1h` for 1 hour):